YardenBarakDev/States/README.md

 a list of the neighboring countries.
 By clicking on one of the neighboring countries, the map will automatically move to its location and adjust the zoom level according to the size.

-I used retrofit to pull the data from https://restcountries.eu/ GlideToVectorYou for the flags google map
+I used retrofit to pull the data from https://restcountries.eu/ .
+GlideToVectorYou for the flags. google map.

 <img src="Images/countrys list.jpg" width=400 wide =400>